 Testing Overview

-This document identifies test scenarios specifically for the NPAC SMS Release 3.3 interface.
-NANC 399 was a Release 3.3 change order which was “turned on” significantly after the industry release of 3.3.
-Appendix D identifies the Regression test scenarios, Appendix E identifies the Release 3.3 minus NANC 399 functionality test scenarios and Appendix F identifies the NANC 399 specific scenarios.

-Interoperability testing by LSMS and SOA vendors is recommended with each new NPAC SMS interface introduced however if the SOA or LSMS has enhanced their interface to utilize new features of the interface then interoperability testing is required.

-This release of the ITP identifies the interoperability testing for Release 3.3 including NANC 399 feature functionality.
+The interoperability testing for Release 3.3.4 includes all of the new test cases in this ITP document and the standard regression test cases.

 Note:

-Standard regression test cases are recommended when there is a new NPAC SMS interface release to ensure backward compatibility with existing SOA or LSMS products.
-However when the SOA or LSMS interface has been enhanced the standard regression test cases are required to be executed.
+It is mandatory for all LSMS and SOA products to execute the interoperability testing for Release 3.3.4 including the standard regression test cases to ensure backward compatibility with their existing SOA or LSMS products.

-It is mandatory for all SOA and LSMS products that are supporting the Release 3.3 feature functionality to execute the Release 3.3 test cases.

-It is mandatory for all SOA and LSMS products that are supporting the NANC 399 feature functionality to execute the NANC 399 test cases.

-During test execution (both regression and new feature [R3.3 and/or NANC 399] functionality Test Ccase list), the test data should reflect the features currently supported by the LSMS or SOA product. (e.g., WSMSC data, Timer Type or Business Day Type attributes).
+During regression, the test data should reflect the features currently supported by the LSMS or SOA product. (e.g., WSMSC data, Timer Type or Business Day Type attributes, Medium Timer Indicator).

+New 3.3.4 interoperability test cases must be run if a service provider is supporting the new functionality.

-If a SOA or LSMS product implements new features that existed in the NPAC SMS prior to Release 3.3 and/or NANC 399 feature functionality testing, the product must execute the prior ITP test cases corresponding to the new functionality.
+If a SOA or LSMS product implements new features that existed in the NPAC SMS prior to Release 3.3.4, the product must execute the prior ITP test cases corresponding to the new functionality.

 The access control must be present for all test cases.
 However, the digital signature does not have to be specified.